 The emergence of the internet and mobile phones has opened up an even broader market for the video game industry.
-The latest global games-market report released by research firm Newzoo in April 2018 forecast that gamers across the globe will spend $137.9 billion on games in 2018, representing an increase of 13.3 percent from the year before.
-More than half of all gaming revenue will come from the mobile segment.
-Digital game revenues will come to 91 percent of the global market.
+Research firm Newzoo, in its April 2018 Global Games Market Report, forecast that gamers across the globe would spend $137.9 billion on games in 2018, representing an increase of 13.3 percent from the year before.
+More than half of all gaming revenue was projected to come from the mobile segment.
+Digital game revenues would make up 91 percent of the global market.

-The report also predicts that the games market will maintain double-digit growth in the next decade.
-While the GDP growth rate in many countries is struggling at low single digits, the games industry continues its advance.
+The report also predicted that the games market would maintain double-digit growth in the next decade.
+While the GDP growth rate in many countries is struggling in the single digits, the games industry continues to advance.
 Mobile gaming alone is expected to reach $100 billion by 2021.
-The top three countries in global games market, according to the report, will be China, the United States, and Japan, with China accounting for 28 percent of the global market.
+The top three countries in the global games market, according to the report, will be China, the United States, and Japan, with China accounting for 28 percent of the market.

 People who believe in God should know that God created man and laid down the ways he should live, including appropriate forms of entertainment.
 When mankind walks on a righteous path, people will receive deliverance, but when man turns away from God and traverses a diabolical path, man will be abandoned and ruined.